Nate Holden: City Council

+While serving on the Los Angeles City Council, Holden supported Donald Trump's proposal to develop the site of the Ambassador Hotel in Los Angeles.
+In this capacity, Holden stated he rode a helicopter with Trump which nearly crashed in 1990.
+This incident gained attention in 2024 after Trump retold it, possibly confusing Holden with Willie Brown, and stating that he and Brown discussed Kamala Harris.
+Holden stated that no one on the flight discussed Harris.
+Holden's account was corroborated by Barbara Res, who was a Trump Organization employee at the time and also aboard the helicopter.

 Elections

 1987: Holden took a leave from his job as assistant chief deputy to Los Angeles County Supervisor Kenneth Hahn to run against Homer Broome Jr. for the 10th District seat that had been vacated by the resignation of Dave Cunningham.
 Holden won by a 2–1 margin, even though Broome had been endorsed by Mayor Tom Bradley.
 Another candidate was Esther M. Lofton, who received fewer than 100 votes.

 1989: Holden took on Mayor Bradley directly when he entered the race for mayor.
 He angered some of his constituents during the campaign when he supported the proposed breakup of the Los Angeles Unified School District.
 It was noted just before the election that Bradley's campaign fund vastly surpassed Holden's — $1,085,861 to $67,252.
-Bradley received 52 percent of vote to win in the April primary.
+Bradley received just over 50% percent of the vote to win in the April primary.
+8,000 ballots were damaged and not counted in the overall total.

 1991: Lofton, 60, a former schoolteacher "with no political base," challenged Holden again, stating she would not accept campaign contributions.
-When the votes were counted, Lofton had won an "astounding 28%," the Los Angeles Times remarked editorially, ascribing the large percentage to Holden's "hands-off policy regarding Police Chief Daryl Gates.
+When the votes were counted, Lofton had won an "astounding 28%," the Los Angeles Times remarked editorially, ascribing the large percentage to Holden's "hands-off" policy regarding Police Chief Daryl Gates.

 1995: Holden was challenged in the April primary by Deputy District Attorney Kevin A. Ross and by Rhodes Scholar and Yale Law School graduate J. Stanley (Stan) Sanders.
 In the final election against Sanders in June, Holden received 54% of the vote and was elected.

 Legislation

 1987: Forbidding the sale or manufacture of realistic toy guns.
 Bill passed.

-1990: Requiring buyers of Rolex watches to register the serial number with police, to make it difficult for crooks to sell them.
+1990: Requiring buyers of Rolex watches to register the serial number with police to make it difficult for criminals to sell them.
 Introduced in the wake of a rash of Rolex thefts of about one a day, with some owners killed.

 1999: Requiring cable companies to remove sneakers tied together and left dangling from overhead lines.
 Holden said they were "menacing signals of gang territory and drug sales."
 Police officials said they were just pranks.
 Bill passed.